Ali Mohammed Ghedi

-Biography
+Ali Mohammed Gedi (Cali Maxamed Geeddi, علي محمد جيدي) (born 2 October 1952), popularly known as Ali Gedi, is a Somali politician who served as Prime Minister of the Transitional Federal Government (TFG) from 2004 to 2007.

+A former academic and veterinary doctor based in Addis Ababa, Gedi was a little-known figure prior to his appointment in November 2004, the result of intensive lobbying by the Ethiopian government.
+Widely viewed as corrupt and an impediment to reconciliation, he resigned in October 2007 was replaced by Nur Hassan Hussein as PM.

+Early life

 Ali Mohamed Gedi was born in Mogadishu, Somalia in 1952.
 He is from the Abgaal sub-clan of the Hawiye.
 Gedi was raised by his paternal grandmother and later by his stepmother.
-Gedi's father was an officer in the military and in 1978 joined the Somali National Security Service (NSS) under the reign of Siad Barre at the rank of Colonel.
+Gedi's father was an officer in the military and in 1978 joined the National Security Service (NSS) under the reign of Siad Barre at the rank of Colonel.
+Gedi was recruited by the NSS during high school and college, tasked with surveilling and reporting on fellow students.

-Gedi studied at Jamal Abdul Nasser High School in Mogadishu, graduating in 1972.
-He completed military training and national service, and taught in the early 1970s.
-At university, Gedi excelled in his studies, and went on to the University of Pisa.
-He graduated in 1978, and was subsequently employed by the Somali National University (Faculty of Veterinary Medicine) as an assistant lecturer.
+He went on to the University of Pisa, graduating in 1978 and was subsequently employed by the Somali National University as an assistant lecturer.
 From 1980 to 1983, he studied at the University of Pisa for postgraduate studies and obtained a Doctorate Degree in Veterinary Pathology and Surgery.
 He then returned to teaching in 1983 as a lecturer and headed the department until 1990.

-Political reconciliation
+Political career

-He attended political reconciliation conferences in Mogadishu (1994 - 1996), in Cairo, Egypt (1997), in Addis Ababa, Ethiopia (early 1998), in Nairobi, Kenya (late 1998), in Beledweyne, Hiiran - Somalia (1999).
-(Ali Mohamed Gedi, share with Abdirahman Gutale).
+During the outbreak of the Somali Civil War, Gedi worked for warlord Ali Mahdi of the United Somali Congress.
+He was Mahdi's Assistant Defense Secretary during the fierce fighting in Mogadishu of the early 1990s.
+In general, Gedi was relatively unknown in political circles until his appointment as prime minister to the TFG during 2004.
+According to Sophia Tesfamariam, Gedi had been hired as a spy for the Ethiopian government during the 1990s and was given a monthly salary.
+He had become familiar with officials of the Tigray Peoples Liberation Front (TPLF) when his father had served as an NSS liaison to them.

-Transitional Federal Government (TFG)
+Transitional Federal Government

-Government in exile

-As head of the TFG, Gedi promised to form an inclusive government, and to strive for reconciliation among Mogadishu's warlords.

-After a failed assassination attempt, Gedi fled to Nairobi, Kenya.
-In July 2005, he moved to Jowhar, one of two towns (the other being Baidoa) being used as a temporary joint Somali capital.